KuoCT/BeeSeeR/README.md

 [中文版說明](./README_zh.md)

 ## Overview
-SnapOCR is a convenient screen Optical Character Recognition (OCR) tool designed to quickly extract text from any area of the screen and copy it to the clipboard.
+SnapOCR is a convenient screen Optical Character Recognition (OCR) tool designed to quickly capture text from any area of the screen and copy it to the clipboard.

 ⚠ **Important Notice:** Since this script utilizes automation features like selecting specific areas of the desktop, I am unsure whether it might trigger anti-cheat programs.
 If you plan to use it in online games (especially competitive games), proceed at your own risk!

 ## Use Cases
 https://github.com/user-attachments/assets/340bdbb9-ad20-4f22-bf8c-2db590b9c0d9

-- **Extract text from the screen for LLMs** (e.g., ChatGPT, Claude) without input limitations.
+- **Capture text from the screen for LLMs** (e.g., ChatGPT, Claude) without input limitations.
 - **Directly capture text from PC game screens.**
 - **Enhance PDF reading experience** by quickly extracting and recognizing text.